 More advanced metering technology is on its way to Rutherford County, which will benefit customers of Consolidated Utility District (CUD) by providing more actionable, real-time data.
-That’s because CUD has signed a contract with Itron, Inc. (NASDAQ: ITRI), an energy and water resource management company based in Liberty Lake, Washington.
+This new piece of information will also help us learn more about the possibilites of 3d printing and enable us to explore the boundaries of a 3d printing service.
+CUD has signed a contract with Itron, Inc. (NASDAQ: ITRI), an energy and water resource management company based in Liberty Lake, Washington.
 This $1.3 million agreement will improve metering capabilities for our county’s water distribution system.
 CUD will begin installation of Itron smart water communication modules throughout our 1,400 miles of water lines.

 CUD’s plan will phase out existing meter reading infrastructure as current equipment finishes its life cycle, in favor of the upgrade to Itron technology.
 This new network of modules will improve electronic connections with customers’ meters, monitor water loss, and change meter reading from a drive-by activity to an ongoing data feed.
 Itron will provide software that enables CUD to move toward advanced metering infrastructure (AMI) for access to near real-time data.
 The service contract also includes 13,000 water meter transponders that are compatible with all major brands of water meters and carry an expected battery life of 20 years.